 - Saving money for builders, contractors, and home renovators.

 - Helping local governments meet their goal of reducing disposal by 50 percent.

 Drywall is also referred to as gypsum board, wallboard, plasterboard, gypboard, and rock.
 Gypsum is calcium sulfate dihydrate (CaSO4·2H2O), a naturally occurring mineral that is mined in dried ancient sea beds.
 Some commonly heard names for drywall are actually brand names: Sheetrock® is a registered trademark of U.S. Gypsum Company; Gyproc® is a registered trademark of Domtar Gypsum.

-The Construction Materials Recycling Association has developed an on-line resource for those interested in recycling gypsum drywall using a grent from US EPA Region 5.
+The Construction & Demolition Recycling Association (CDRA) (formally Construction Materials Recycling Association) has developed an online resource for those interested in recycling gypsum drywall using a grant from US EPA Region 5.

 Problems of Traditional Handling Methods

 Landfill: Hydrogen sulfide gas may be produced when landfilling gypsum, particularly in a wet climate.
 Several conditions are required, including a moist, anaerobic environment and a low pH.
 Hydrogen sulfide gas is toxic at high concentrations (~1,000 parts per million) and has a foul, rotten-egg odor.
 Several communities in Canada do not accept drywall at landfills for this reason.

 Incineration: Incineration may produce toxic sulfur dioxide gas.
 (Drywall is not incinerated in California.)

 New Drywall: The U.S. produces approximately 15 million tons of new drywall per year.
 California’s annual usage is estimated to be 1.8 million tons.